asvd/viewport/README.md

 - `viewportLeftEnd` - veiwport right edge position;

-These properties allow to determine where the viewport should be programmatically scrolled in order to display the beginning of the
+The following properties can be used to determine where the viewport should be scrolled programmatically in order to display the beginning of the section:
-section:

 - `viewportScrollTopTarget`

 - `viewportScrollLeftTarget`

-You will need this properties if you have a navigation component which should scroll the viewport to the given section upon the click.
+You will need this properties if you have a navigation component which should scroll the viewport to the given section upon click.

-If the scrollable viewport is not the whole page, add the `viewport` class to it (it should be the element which actually performs scrolling):
+If a viewport is not the whole page, add the `viewport` class to the viewport element (it should be the element which actually performs scrolling):